galantelab/sideRETRO/docs/usage.rst

 Mandatory Options:
    -i, --input-file           File containing a newline separated list of
                               SQLite3 databases to be processed.
 This
-                              option is not manditory if one or more SQLite3 databases are passed as argument.
+                              option is not mandatory if one or more SQLite3 databases are passed as argument.
                               If 'input-file' and arguments are set
                               concomitantly, then the union of all files